weaveworks/weave/site/features.md

 connect to.
 The same IP range must be used everywhere, and the individual IP addresses must, of course, be unique.

+If you restart a container, it will retain the same IP addresses on the weave network:

+    host1$ docker run --name a1 -tdi ubuntu f76b09a9fcfee04551dbb8d951d9a83e7e7d55126b02fd9f44f9f8a5f07d7c96
+    host1$ weave ps a1
+    a1 1e:dc:2a:db:ef:ff 10.32.0.3/12
+    host1$ docker restart a1
+    host1$ weave ps a1
+    a1 16:c0:6f:5d:c5:73 10.32.0.3/12

+There is also a `weave restart` command, if you are not using the weave Docker API proxy:

+    host1$ weave restart b1

+Note that if Docker restarts a container under a restart policy it will not be re-attached to the weave network.

 ### <a name="naming-and-discovery"></a>Naming and discovery

 Named containers are automatically registered in